 Mount Saint Vincent University's Audio-visual Department has a variety of multimedia equipment available to faculty and staff.
-Many of the classrooms on campus are equipped with permanently installed computers, LCD projectors, overhead projectors and VCRs.
+Many of the classrooms on campus are equipped with permanently installed computers, LCD projectors, overhead projectors and DVD/VCRs.
 The Department also offers portable equipment that can be reserved for classroom use.
 Commonly requested equipment would includes: TV/VCR units, LCD projectors, and portable public address systems.

 Students wishing to reserve audio-visual equipment for class should arrange this through their professor who must submit a formal request for the equipment for a specific room and time.
 There is a 48-hour (two business days) notice required for all equipment requests, so please inform your professor of your equipment needs well in advance.
-Audio-visual information and forms can be obtained form the Help Desk located in the lower level of the library, EMF 108.
+Audio-visual equipment can be requested electronically on the MSVU's website under the IT&S Department.
+Audio-visual information and hard copies of forms can be obtained from the Info Commons located on the main level of the library, and through our satellite office at Seton 333.
+Any hard copy requests filed by a student must include the appropriate faculty signature.
+We do not accept phone or voice mail requests.

-If you have any questions about equipment or facilities, please call our help desk at 457-6538.
+If you have any questions about equipment or facilities, please call 457-6538.